deeredman1991/Twitch-Plays-Bot/README.md

 # all in one twitch plays starter kit

-. overlays
+. a set of psd overlays with 4.3 and 16.9 support

-. bot
+. full open source bot from start to end

-. full suport 24/7
+. have a bug well we have a full 24/7 suport

 .
 Currently supported emulators include:

-  VBA,

-  epsxe,

-  pcsx2

-  fightcade

-  pc games
+  VBA, epsxe, pcsx2, fightcade, pc games